kartoza/bims-website/docs/src/administrator/biodiversity-data/data-management.md

 Identify individuals who may have data to share.
 Where possible, electronic data should be sourced directly from individuals, as this saves significant time during data consolidation.

-#### Generation of a Knowledge Database for each group

-A Knowledge Database is a record of all study references from which data have been extracted for a particular group (e.g. birds, fish, wetland plants, invertebrates, algae, etc.).
-It is a useful record of all peer-reviewed scientific articles, theses and published reports for a group and each record should ideally be linked to a GitHub ticket to keep track of the data extraction (see [Using GitHub for managing data consolidation](#using-github-for-managing-data-consolidation)).
-An example of a Knowledge Database has been generated (**<span style="color: #70ad47;">FBIS Knowledge Database Example Template.xlsx</span>**).
-The following columns are included in the Knowledge Database, provided as excel file template that will be used for each FBIS group.

-* Data captured (Yes / No)
-* Data capturer (Name of person that entered the data)
-* Author(s) (Study author(s))
-* Year (Publication Year)
-* Title (Publication Title)
-* Source (Publication Source)
-* Reference Category (peer-reviewed scientific article, thesis, published report, database, unpublished data)
-* Electronic Copy (Yes / No)
-* Electronic Data (Yes / No)
-* Notes (Relevant notes)
-* GitHub Ticket Number (Link to ticket/issue on GitHub)

 ### Abiotic data

-Whilst abiotic data are not the main currency for FBIS, it is extremely useful to provide associated abiotic data when these have been collected concurrently with biotic data.
+Whilst abiotic data are not the main currency for BIMS, it is extremely useful to provide associated abiotic data when these have been collected concurrently with biotic data.
 For this reason, a number of abiotic spatial layers may be served, and a number of abiotic parameters may be included in the Data Upload Templates.
 These include aspects related to sampling method and effort, abundance, habitat/biotope, flow and physico-chemistry.
 Abiotic data associated with biodiversity data are included in the [Data Upload Templates](#data-upload-templates).
 Examples are given below.
 These abiotic factors may need to be adapted depending on the taxonomic group being dealt with – for example bird abiotic data may need different habitat related attributes.
 These can easily be added in the administration section.
+See further details in the document: **[Managing BIMS Admin tables](https://kartoza.github.io/bims-website/administrator/biodiversity-data/manage-admin-tables/)**.

 * Sampling method
 * Sampling effort measure